godfat/muack/README.md

 However, What if we don't want to be so exact?
 Then we should use verifiers.
 We'll introduce each of them in next section.
 Note that verifiers are not recursive though.
-If you need complex argument verification, you'll need to use `satisfy` verifier which you could give an arbitrary block to verify anything.
+If you need complex arguments verification, you'll need to use `satisfy` verifier which you could give an arbitrary block to verify anything.